HongyangDu/MoE4OPT/README.md

 > **"Mixture of Experts for Network Optimization: A Large Language Model-enabled Approach" [Download Paper](https://arxiv.org/pdf/2402.09756.pdf)**

-Network optimization strategies. *Part A* demonstrates the drawbacks of training distinct AI models for different user requirements, emphasizing the costs of excessive AI model deployment. *Part B* presents our LLM-enabled MoE approach, using a limited set of DRL models to efficiently address a variety of user tasks.
+The following figure shows two network optimization strategies. *Part A* demonstrates the drawbacks of training distinct AI models for different user requirements, emphasizing the costs of excessive AI model deployment. *Part B* presents our LLM-enabled MoE approach, using a limited set of DRL models to efficiently address a variety of user tasks.

 <img src="readme/1.png" width = "60%">

-The problem we solve: *How can we achieve effective network optimization without using numerous DRL models individually trained for each specific task?*
+The problem we solve:
+> *How can we achieve effective network optimization without using numerous DRL models individually trained for each specific task?*

 ---